 - $4 million in project sales and use tax revenue for Daly City

-- $27 million in projected property tax over the first 20 years of the project
+- $27 million in projected property tax across all jurisdictions over the first 20 years of the project

 - $250,000 contribution to the Magical Bridge Playground at Hillside Park